-It’s never an easy decision, particularly when you don't have a replacement lined up.
-Experiencing existential angst when you need to fire someone is natural.
+It’s never an easy decision to let go of an executive, particularly when you don't have a replacement lined up.
+Experiencing some stress when you need to fire someone is natural.
 Even the great Warren Buffet has trouble doing it.
 He said, “It’s pure agony, and I usually postpone it and suck my thumb and do all kinds of other things before I finally carry it out.”

 Much of the hesitation arises from abject fear.
 You dread the effect firing will have on the organization, including long-term relationships with customers.
 You might also panic at the prospect of being sued by the executive you're letting go of.